Spinifex Hopping Mouse

 Australia is the native home of the spinifex hopping mouse.
 Here they can be found across South Australia, Western Australia and the Northern Territory.

 Females will mate with several males during the female’s oestrus cycle.
 Wild animals breeding in spring but can breed year-round in captivity.
-Incidences of breeding increase following rain.
+Incidences of breeding increase following rain and can lead to quick increases in the population.

 Pregnancy takes 38 to 41 days following which a littler of 3 to 6 young are born.
 These are pink, hairless and the eyes are closed.
 At birth they weigh just 3g (0.1oz).
 The mother will leave them in a nest where she feeds them while they grow.

-20 days after they are born they eyes open.
+20 days after they are born their eyes open.
 It will take 4 weeks for them to be weaned off milk.

 Sexual maturity is achieved around 2 ½ months old.